 If you use a magnetic encoder (i.e. your M569.1 command includes T3), then from the table above, manoeuvre 2 is required just once.
 The procedure for this is detailed in the 'Calibrating Magnetic Encoders' section below.
 Follow the instructions here, and then read the instructions in that section.

 If you are using a linear composite encoder (i.e. your M569.1 command includes T1), then from the table above, manoeuvre 2 and manoeuvre 1 are required just once.
+Perform manoeuvre 2 (magnetic encoder calbration) first.

 This is applicable to quadrature shaft encoders ony.
-The most suitable way to ensure tuning is run every time the printer is powered on is to modify the homing moves to include tuning.
+The most suitable way to ensure tuning is run every time the printer is powered on is to modify the homing moves to include encoder calibration.
 This is because the motors make a small movement when they run the tuning move, and if the axis are homed before the move is made the printer can be in a known safe place to run the move.

 A suitable new homing procedure is as follows:

-An example of this is shown below for a driver attached to the X axis, as driver 0 on the board at CAN address 50 with a quadrature encoder:
+An example of this is shown below for a driver attached to the X axis, as driver 0 on the board at CAN address 50 with a quadrature shaft encoder:

 ; homex.g